Josh Brolin: Marriages and family

-Brolin was married to actress Alice Adair from 1988 until 1994; they have two children, son Trevor and daughter Eden, both actors.
+Brolin was married to actress Alice Adair from 1988 until 1994; they have two children, including Eden.
 He was engaged to actress Minnie Driver for six months.
-He married actress Diane Lane on August 15, 2004.
-Brolin and Lane divorced in 2013.
+Brolin married actress Diane Lane on August 15, 2004.
+They divorced in 2013.

 In March 2013, Brolin began dating his former assistant and model Kathryn Boyd.
 They became engaged in March 2015.
 The couple married on September 24, 2016, and announced on May 29, 2018, that they were expecting their first child.
 Brolin announced through Instagram on November 4, 2018, that Boyd had given birth to a daughter.
 Their second daughter was born on December 25, 2020.

-Legal issues
+Arrests

-On December 20, 2004, Brolin's wife at the time, Diane Lane, called the police after an altercation with him, and he was arrested on a misdemeanor charge of domestic battery.
+On December 20, 2004, Brolin's wife at the time, Diane Lane, called the police after an altercation with him, and Brolin was arrested on a misdemeanor charge of domestic battery.
 Lane declined to press charges and the couple's spokesman characterized the incident as a misunderstanding.

 On July 12, 2008, Brolin was arrested after an altercation at the Stray Cat Bar in Shreveport, Louisiana, along with actor Jeffrey Wright and five other men who were crew members of W. Brolin was released after posting a cash bond of $334.
-Brolin said to a reporter, "It was nice to be in jail knowing that I hadn't done anything wrong.
+He said to a reporter, "It was nice to be in jail knowing that I hadn't done anything wrong.
 And it was maddening to be in jail knowing that I hadn't done anything wrong."
 Charges against all seven men were later dropped by Shreveport prosecutors.

 Brolin was arrested for public intoxication on New Year's Day 2013 in Santa Monica, California.
-The remainder of 2013 proved very difficult for him, and he later explained: "Well, it was another turning point.
+The remainder of 2013 proved very difficult for him, and Brolin later explained: "Well, it was another turning point.
 It made me think of a lot of things.
-My mom dying when I was in my twenties.
+My mom dying when I was in my 20s.
 All the impact that had on me that I hadn't moved past; I was always such a mama's boy.
 But I realized that I was on a destructive path.
 I knew that I had to change and mature."
+Brolin has been sober from alcohol since 2013.

 Business interests

-Brolin commenced in stock trading in his mid-20s and briefly considered quitting acting.
-In 2014, he explained he made a large amount of money over a three-year period: "Fear and greed, that's all that there is.
+Brolin started stock trading in his mid-20s and considered quitting acting.
+In 2014, Brolin explained that he made a large amount of money over a three-year period: "Fear and greed, that's all that there is.
 And I traded very specifically.
 I found momentum stocks that had room to breathe and I just grab a little of the breath."
-He was also co-founder of a now defunct stock trading website.
+Brolin was also co-founder of a now-defunct stock-trading website called MarketProbability.